kajal-iet/Big-Ideas-in-Small-Python-Codes/Games/_10_Clickbait_Headline_Gen/README.md

 # TODO List
-[ ] Add a “copy all” or “download as text” button for generated headlines.
+[Done] Add a “copy all” or “download as text” button for generated headlines.
-[ ] Make word lists customizable via Streamlit text inputs or file upload.
+[DOne] Make word lists customizable via Streamlit text inputs or file upload.